Portland, Oregon: Primary and secondary education

-Nine public school districts and many private schools include sections of Portland.
+Nine public school districts include sections of Portland.
 Portland Public Schools is the largest school district, operating 86 public schools.
 In addition to PPS, other school districts in Multnomah County that serve parts of the city include the Beaverton School District, Centennial School District, David Douglas School District, Parkrose School District, Reynolds School District, Riverdale School District, and Scappoose School District.
 Portions in Clackamas County are in the North Clackamas School District and Centennial School District.
 Portions in Washington County are in Portland Public Schools.

 David Douglas High School, in the Powellhurst neighborhood, has the largest enrollment of any public high school in the city.
 Other high schools include Benson, Cleveland, Franklin, Grant, Jefferson, Madison, Parkrose, Roosevelt, and Ida B Wells-Barnett (formerly Woodrow Wilson), and several suburban high schools which serve the city's outer areas.
 Established in 1869, Lincoln High School (formerly Portland High School) is the city's oldest public education institution, and is one of two of the oldest high schools west of the Mississippi River (after San Francisco's Lowell High School).

 Former public schools in the city included Washington High School, which operated from 1906 until 1981, as well as Adams and Jackson, which also closed the same year.

+There are nine private schools in Portland.